 Allow guests to contribute.

-It can be hard to admit that we need help, but when one of your guests asks what they can bring, tell them!
+It can be hard accepting help when you need it, but when one of your guests asks what they can bring, tell them!
 Even if you really want to make the main parts of the meal yourself, it will help defray the cost and give you one less thing to worry about if you let your guests bring things like rolls, dessert, drinks, ice, disposable cups, or nuts and cut veggies for snacking.

 Plan for snacks and other meals for the day.